-David Hunt, (64), joined the Board in 2006.
+David Hunt, (65), joined the Board in 2006.
 A Chartered Accountant, he was formerly a Director in the Assurance and Business Services division of Smith & Williamson Limited.
+Prior to that he was a partner at both Binder Hamlyn and Andersen.
 David has over 30 years' experience advising quoted companies.
-He is Chairman of the Audit Committee and also the Senior Independent Director.
+He is the Senior Independent Director.